World-Class AuD Education

 Our program offers a rich environment for clinical training through our partnership with Massachusetts Eye and Ear (part of Mass General Brigham) and our other partners in the Boston area, including Boston Children’s Hospital and the VA Medical Center.
 These clinics are among the best and largest in the world.
 They are internationally recognized for their contribution to new innovations in audiologic care.

 We take advantage of the rich intellectual resources in the Boston area by inviting local experts into the classroom, clinic, and laboratory to share the latest advances in hearing science and clinical practice.
-These and other MGH and IHP resources are excellent opportunities for students to meet potential mentors for the capstone project.
+These and other MGH and IHP resources are excellent opportunities for you to meet local professionals who have a national impact on hearing healthcare.

-In the first year, students receive academic instruction in the hearing and balance systems, perception and psychoacoustics, and disorders of the auditory system.
+In the first year, you will receive academic instruction in the hearing and balance systems, perception and psychoacoustics, and disorders of the auditory system.
 Clinical training involves adult and pediatric diagnostics and the prescription of hearing technologies.
-Training is provided in our on-campus clinic with audiologists from Mass Eye and Ear who will prepare students to transition to the main hospital in the fall and spring semesters.

-In the second year, students continue their academic training in hearing loss prevention, counseling, and rehabilitation as well as the multicultural and psychosocial issues surrounding hearing loss.
-Students also choose to complete an elective capstone project with a faculty mentor and/or enroll in special-topics courses covering recent advances in the evaluation and treatment of hearing loss and balance disorders.
-Clinical training expands to include placements each semester at Boston Children’s Hospital and the Boston VA as well as other local clinical sites.
+In the second year, academic training continues in hearing loss prevention, counseling, and rehabilitation as well as the multicultural and psychosocial issues surrounding hearing loss.
+You will choose to complete a mentored project with a faculty member and/or enroll in special-topics courses covering recent advances in the evaluation and treatment of hearing loss and balance disorders.

 View Curriculum